 Here, we’ve gathered insights from industry experts on the Budget’s implications, Trump’s recent U.S. election victory, and what it all means for the property and specialist finance sectors.

-James Wild, Director of MJ Group International, emphasised the challenge of meeting a pledge to deliver 1.5 million new homes.
+James Wild, Director, MJ Group International, emphasised the challenge of meeting a pledge to deliver 1.5 million new homes.
 Wild noted that the goal requires delivering 300,000 homes annually for five years—which is the same as the previous governments target, which was never close to being achieved.
 According to Wild, “The main differential moving forward is how quickly the new government can achieve some form of planning reform and fair affordable housing allocation; otherwise, the sector is going to be combatting the same restrictive issues, which prevented these targets being previously achieved.”

 He also highlighted a critical geographic imbalance in housing supply: “Population growth in parts of the UK, particularly London, has soared by over 30% since 1991, while some northern areas have grown by less than 5% in the same period.
 This disparity has led to heightened demand and escalating property prices in the South-East, underscoring the need for strategic development in high-demand regions.”
 Wild’s insights suggest that, beyond increasing housing numbers, strategic location and planning reforms are essential if the government hopes to meet its ambitious housing goals.